1kevgriff/kevgriffin.v4/blog/2020-10-14 Upgrading-DotNet-Templates.md

 permalink: how-to-upgrade-dotnet-cli-templates
 categories:
   - .NET
+summary: "How do you update the .NET CLI templates?
+Turns out there is a command just for you!"
 excerpt: "How do you update the .NET CLI templates?
-Turns out there is a command just for you!s"
+Turns out there is a command just for you!"
 ---

 I saw an awesome tweet on Twitter today: